gmoli/KipuBankV2/README.md

   Provides security and real pricing, but requires oracle availability and incurs oracle-based gas usage.

 - **Admin-only configurations:**
   Protects global settings but adds centralization.
-In the future, governance could replace admin control.

 - **Nested mappings instead of struct arrays:**
   Improves performance for lookups per user & asset but makes iteration more complex.